-Carthage was the boyhood home of former Representative, Senator, and Vice President Al Gore.
+Carthage was also the boyhood home of former Representative, Senator, and Vice President Al Gore.

 Gore lost the closest presidential election in American history in November 2000 and has since returned to his home state.
 Although most of the focus of the news media following that election was on Florida, many Americans missed the fact that had Gore won Tennessee, he – not George Bush – would have won the 2000 election.